danielmccallion/pands-problem-sheet/README.md

 4-weekday.py <br />
 When this script is ran a message is displayed to state if it is currently the weekend or a weekday.
 This is based on Topic 5: Data.

-5-secondstring.py <br />
+5-squareroot.py <br />
-This takes a string and then outputs every second letter in reverse order.
-This is based on Topic 6: State.
+This script takes a positive number and outputs the approximation of its square root using Newtons method.
+This is based on Topic 6: Functions.

 6-es.py <br />
 When this program is run from the command line with a filename of a text file passed to it, the total number of lower case e's in that file gets outputted to the screen.
-This is based on Topic 7: Controlling the flow.
+This is based on Topic 7: Files.

 7-plot_functions.py <br />
 Using matplotlib a graph is created of 3 functions on the same axes when this script is run.
 This is based on Topic 8: Looking ahead.